 For this reason, buprenorphine may be safer than methadone, as long as it's not combined with sedatives such as tranquilizers or alcohol.

 Side Effects of Suboxone

 The side effects of buprenorphine are similar to those of other opioids and may include nausea, vomiting, and constipation.
-Both buprenorphine and buprenorphine with naloxone can result in the opioid withdrawal syndrome if used by people on high doses of other opioids.
-Symptoms of opioid withdrawal can include: dysphoria, nausea and vomiting, muscle aches and cramps, sweating, tearing, diarrhea, mild fever, running nose, insomnia, and irritability.
+Both buprenorphine and buprenorphine with naloxone can result in opioid withdrawal syndrome if used by people on high doses of other opioids.
+Symptoms of opioid withdrawal can include: dysphoria, nausea

 In our laboratories, Enzyme immunoassay (EIA) is used as a screening method for the detection of buprenorphine.
-The assay has equal cross reactivity to norbuprenorphine, the primary urinary metabolite of buprenorphine.
-Confirmation of screened positive urines is performed by a specific method such as gas chromatography-mass spectrometry (GC/MS) or liquid chromatography-tandem mass spectrometry (LC/MS/MS).
+The assay has equal cross-reactivity to norbuprenorphine, the primary urinary metabolite of buprenorphine.
+Confirmation of screened positive urine is performed by a specific method such as gas chromatography-mass spectrometry (GC/MS) or liquid chromatography-tandem mass spectrometry (LC/MS/MS).

 Suboxone is the blockbuster drug most people never heard of until recently.
 Surpassing well-known medications like Viagra and Adderall, it has generated billions in United States sales in the last few years, its success fueled by an exploding opioid abuse epidemic and the embrace of federal officials who helped finance its development and promoted it as a safer, less stigmatized alternative to methadone.